GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 In React Native, you would go to the project directory and use `npm run ios/android` or `yarn run ios/android`.
 In [Flutter](https://flutter.io/getting-started/), if you are using the terminal, then you use the `flutter run` command in the project root directory to run your app on a connected device or simulator.
-If you are using an IDE like IntelliJ, Android Studio or VS Code with the Flutter plugin installed then you can use the in-built tools to run the app.
+If you are using an IDE like IntelliJ, Android Studio, or VS Code with the Flutter plugin installed then you can use the in-built tools to run the app.

 Refer [here](https://flutter.io/getting-started/) for more details.
 ### How do I use import statements?